JoshGo6/InstallingGoOnUbuntu/InstallGoInstructions.md

 curl -LO https://go.dev/dl/go1.22.5.linux-amd64.tar.gz
 ```

 `-L` allows the server to complete the request if there is a URL redirect,  and `-O` writes the target, `go1.22.5.linux-amd64.tar.gz`, to a file of the same name in your home directory.
-As `curl` runs, the command line updates to show the status of the tarball downloading.
+As `curl` runs, the command line updates to show the download progress of the tarball.

 ```bash
 Output